eksctl-io/eksctl/userdocs/src/usage/eks-managed-nodes.md

 ```

 !!!note
-    If the managed nodes are deployed using custom AMIs, the following workflow must me followed in order to deploy to a new version of the custom AMI.
+    If the managed nodes are deployed using custom AMIs, the following workflow must be followed in order to deploy a new version of the custom AMI.
     - initial deployment of the nodegroup must be done using a launch template. e.g.
       ```yaml
       managedNodeGroups: